 After producing feature film Below in 2019, Veronca returned to writing full-time, sharing credits on Florian Habicht documentary Spookers and Jackie Van Beek comedy Nude Tuesday.
 She has since developed television drama Sixteen with the support of the BBC and Duck Soup Films and Deep Field for Good Thing Productions, as well as projects for Bonafide and Three Tables.

-She is developing original television projects with UK companies Bonafide Films and Pilot Pictures, and adapting Claire North’s The Sudden Appearance of Hope for Three Tables.
-She is currently working on a feature film version of Heather Rose’s Stella prize-winning The Museum of Modern Love.
-Leticia Cáceres will helm Veronica’s adaptation of Anne Deveson’s Tell Me I’m Here for Belvoir Street Theatre in 2022.
-The play is the recipient of the Blake-Beckett Trust Award for 2022.
+Veronica has just completed a feature film version of prize-winning novel The Museum of Modern Love, and is now adapting graphic novel Eve Stranger for BBC Studios.
+Leticia Caceres will helm Veronica’s adaptation of Anne Deveson’s Tell Me I’m Here for Belvoir Street Theatre in August 2022.
+The play is the recipient of the prestigious Blake-Beckett Trust Award.

 Veronica lives in Somerset, UK.